MDVE/MicroPython_ESP32_psRAM_LoBo/README.md

 ## **The MicroPython firmware is built as esp-idf component**

 This means the regular esp-idf **menuconfig** system can be used for configuration.
-Besides the ESP32 configuration itself, some MicroPython options can also be configured via **menuconfig**.
+Besides the ESP32 configuration itself, many MicroPython options can also be configured via **menuconfig**.

 This way many features not available in standard ESP32 MicroPython are enabled, like unicore/dualcore, all Flash speed/mode options etc. No manual *sdkconfig.h* editing and tweaking is necessary.